lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 Let's analyze the first image memory barrier:
-- We set the `old_layout` to `vulkan.ImageLayout.undefined` (`VK_IMAGE_LAYOUT_UNDEFINED`), which basically says, we do not care about previous layout state and set `new_layout` to `vulkan.ImageLayout.color_attachment_optimal` (`VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`) which is is the state we want to perform rendering operations.
+- We set the `old_layout` to `vulkan.ImageLayout.undefined` (`VK_IMAGE_LAYOUT_UNDEFINED`), which basically says, we do not care about previous layout state and set `new_layout` to `vulkan.ImageLayout.color_attachment_optimal` (`VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`) which is the state we want to perform rendering operations.
 - We set `src_stage_mask` mask to `color_attachment_output_bit` (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`) which basically states
 that all previously submitted commands need to have finished that state in the pipeline.
 - We set `src_access_mask` empty (equivalent to `VK_ACCESS_2_NONE`), because we do not care an initial layout we do not need to set any special restriction on source access.
 - We set `dst_stage_mask` to `color_attachment_output_bit` (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`) because we will be accessing
 this image when outputting color.
-Any command that we submit later on dos not need to be affected until it reaches this stage.
+Any command that we submit later on does not need to be affected until it reaches this stage.
 - We set `dst_access_mask` to `color_attachment_write_bit` (`VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`) because we want to control write
 operations, which will only happen in combination with `dstStage`.
 - We use  the `color_bit` flag (`VK_IMAGE_ASPECT_COLOR_BIT`) as `aspect_mask` since we are dealing with color information now.
-We will not be using mip levels or array layers of images so we just them to default values.
+We will not be using mipmap levels or array layers of images so we just set them to default values.

-It is the turn now for the `renderFinish` function:
+It is now the turn for the `renderFinish` function:

 ```zig
 pub const Render = struct {